Skip to content

 Detecting Manual AWS Changes in CloudFormation Stacks

-Manual infrastructure changes happen when someone "quickly fixes" something in production through the AWS Console and forgets to update and re-run the CloudFormation code.
+Manual infrastructure changes happen when someone “quickly fixes” something in production through the AWS Console.
 Someone scales up an RDS instance during an incident.
 Someone tweaks a security group rule to debug connectivity.
 Someone changes an environment variable to test a fix.

-The changes work, the immediate problem is solved, and the team forgets.
-The next day, a routine deployment reverts those undocumented changes.
-Production breaks, but nobody knows why.
+The change works, the immediate problem is solved, and everyone moves on.
+The next day, a routine deployment reverts those changes.
+Production breaks and nobody knows why.

-CloudFormation's drift detection catches these manual changes by comparing your stack template definition against actual resources running in AWS.
+CloudFormation’s drift detection catches this by comparing your stack template against the actual resources running in AWS.

 aws cloudformation detect-stack-drift --stack-name prod-infrastructure